evanm4183/CliChess/README.md

 # CliChess
 A chess program for the command line interface.
-Hopefully, in the future, I'll be upgrade to a proper UI.
+Hopefully, in the future, I'll be able to upgrade to a proper UI.